Abdalrazaq94/dance-booking-app/README.md

 - View all courses in a dashboard
 - Add, edit, or delete courses
 - Add sessions and workshops to courses
-- View student enrolments per course
+- View users enrolments per course
 - View all users and delete or manage them
-- Add new admin or users from admin panel
+- Add new admin or users from the admin panel

 ---